top of page

 The Legacy Hike

 To share and support, A keystone event at S.T.R., participants will hike based on overall group ability.
-As we explore the ranch each team member will have an opportunity to share something about themselves, their military experience, and the legacy they hope to leave.
+As we explore the ranch, each person will have an opportunity to share something about themselves, their military experience, and the legacy they hope to leave.

 The Labyrinth